 Background

 There is a broad agreement among commercial, academic, and government leaders about the remarkable potential of “Big Data” to spark innovation, fuel commerce, and drive progress.
 Big Data is the term used to describe the deluge of data in our networked, digitized, sensor-laden, information driven world.
 The availability of vast data resources carries the potential to answer questions previously out of reach.
 Questions like: How do we reliably detect a potential pandemic early enough to intervene?
-Can we predict new materials with advanced properties before these materials have ever been synthesized?
+Can we predict new materials with advanced properties even before these materials have been synthesized?
 How can we reverse the current advantage of the attacker over the defender in guarding against cybersecurity threats?

-However there is also broad agreement on the ability of Big Data to overwhelm traditional approaches.
+However, there is also broad agreement on the ability of Big Data to overwhelm traditional approaches.
 The rate at which data volumes, speeds, and complexity are growing is outpacing scientific and technological advances in data analytics, management, transport, and more.

 Despite the widespread agreement on the opportunities and current limitations of Big Data, a lack of consensus on some important, fundamental questions is confusing potential users and holding back progress.
 What are the attributes that define Big Data solutions?
 How is Big Data different from the traditional data environments and related applications that we have encountered thus far?
 What are the essential characteristics of Big Data environments?
 How do these environments integrate with currently deployed architectures?
 What are the central scientific, technological, and standardization challenges that need to be addressed to accelerate the deployment of robust Big Data solutions?

-At the NIST Cloud and Big Data Forum held in January 15-17, 2013, the community strongly recommends NIST to create a public working group for the development of a Big Data Technology Roadmap.
-This roadmap will help to define and prioritize requirements for interoperability, portability, reusability, and extensibility for big data usage, analytic techniques and technology infrastructure in order to support secure and effective adoption of Big Data.
+At the NIST Cloud and Big Data Forum held in January 15-17, 2013, the community strongly recommended that NIST create a public working group for the development of a Big Data Technology Roadmap.
+This roadmap would help to define and prioritize requirements for interoperability, portability, reusability, and extensibility for big data usage, analytic techniques and technology infrastructure in order to support secure and effective adoption of Big Data.

-On June 19, 2013, the NIST Big Data Public Working Group (NBD-PWG) was launched with overwhelmingly participation from industry, academia, and government across the nation.
+On June 19, 2013, the NIST Big Data Public Working Group (NBD-PWG) was launched with overwhelmingly strong participation from industry, academia, and government across the nation.
 The scope of the NBD-PWG is to form a community of interests from all sectors including industry, academia, and government, with the goal of developing a consensus in definitions, taxonomies, secure reference architectures, and a technology roadmap.
-Such a consensus would therefore create a vendor-neutral, technology and infrastructure agnostic framework which would enable Big Data stakeholders to pick-and-choose best analytics tools for their processing and visualization requirements on the most suitable computing platform and cluster while allowing value-added from Big Data service providers.
+Such a consensus would therefore create a vendor-neutral, technology- and infrastructure-agnostic framework which would enable Big Data stakeholders to pickand hoose appropriate analytics tools for their processing and visualization requirements on the most suitable computing platform and cluster while allowing for value to be added by Big Data service providers.

-Currently NBD-PWG has created five subgroups namely the Definitions and Taxonomies, Use Case and Requirements, Security and Privacy, Reference Architecture, and Technology Roadmap.
+NBD-PWG has created five subgroups: namely, the Definitions and Taxonomies, Use Case and Requirements, Security and Privacy, Reference Architecture, and Technology Roadmap.
 These subgroups will help to develop the following set of preliminary consensus working drafts by September 27, 2013:

 Big Data Definitions